felix-hilden/tekore/docs/examples/client_configurations.rst

         user = s.current_user()

-If multiple clients are instantiated, consider using a :class:`SingletonSender` instead.
+If multiple clients are instantiated, consider using a :class:`SingletonSender <tekore.sender.SingletonSender>` instead.